Whisker2257/casa/README.md

-# Casa: AI-Powered Research & Writing Assistant
+# Casa: One IDE for LLM-powered academic research.

 **Casa** is your all‐in‐one, AI‐powered research copil​ot—an IDE that seamlessly blends literature discovery, coding, writing, and visualization into a single, AI‐first workspace.
 Spend less time hunting for papers, wrangling code, and formatting figures, and more time thinking.